SaidGandur01/crypto-currency/README.md

 ## Deployment

-The project has been deployed to this link: [vue project](https://crypto-currency-chi.vercel.app/).
+The project has been deployed to this link: [Crypto currency app](https://crypto-currency-chi.vercel.app/).

 ## Setup